Skip to content

 Materializations

 A materialization controls how smelt persists the results of a model in the target database.
-There are four materialization types, each suited to different use cases.
+There are five materialization types, each suited to different use cases.

 Materialization types